GrahamArden/notes/python/README.md

-A list of useful hints (many of them nicked form ChatGPT):
+A list of useful hints (many of them nicked from ChatGPT):

 [Using f-strings to make formatting easier to read](./f-strings)